25 Apr My Ad in Seattle Times 4 27 2025: It’s the 800th Anniversary of Due Process

 800 Years!- But don’t expect a celebration

 All the while, as I have argued before, America is paying the price for not truly understanding just how great of a President George Washington was.
-All the fawning has been directed at Lincoln.
-But because the long line of Presidents who succeeded Washington didn’t have the wierd combination of luck and skill to be in a position to become strongmen, we have always assumed that Washington wasn’t head and shoulders above most of the founders of states, most of the Fathers of countries, and indeed, in a sense, all the other Presidents who merely followed dutifully in his footsteps, again, with a few exceptions..
+All the fawning has been directed toward Lincoln.
+But because the long line of Presidents who succeeded Washington didn’t have the unusual combination of luck and skill to be in a position to become strongmen, we have always assumed that Washington was somehow normal, that he wasn’t head and shoulders above most of the founders of states, most of the Fathers of countries, and indeed, in a sense, all the other Presidents who merely followed dutifully in his footsteps, again, with a few exceptions..
 He was in a position to create a new royalty, it was almost harder for him not to do this than to do what he did.

 As for his underlings once preparing a coup, the story is told in an article in the November 2024 Atlantic by Tom Nichols..